cloudfoundry/cf-k8s-networking/doc/metrics/README.md

 # Metrics

-Istio and `cfroutesync` produce metrics that help an operator understand how the routing system is functioning.
+Istio produces metrics that help an operator understand how the routing system is functioning.

 These metrics are emitted with prometheus by default when you install Istio and CF-K8s-Networking.
 See [indicators.yml](indicators.yml) for recommended `promql` queries to watch.

 ## Viewing metrics
-You can view and explore Istio and `cfroutesync` metrics and queries via a Grafana or Prometheus dashboard.
+You can view and explore Istio metrics and queries via a Grafana or Prometheus dashboard.
 Prometheus comes installed by default with Istio, but for Grafana you will have to enable `--set values.grafana.enabled=true` on your Istio installation.

 ### Grafana
 We use grafana to see these metrics.
 To get a dashboard: